Request Data Binding

 Learn how to bind HTTP request data to Go structs with type safety and performance

-High-performance request data binding for Go web applications.
-Maps values from various sources (query parameters, form data, JSON bodies, headers, cookies, path parameters) into Go structs using struct tags.
+The Rivaas Binding package provides high-performance request data binding for Go web applications.
+It maps values from various sources (query parameters, form data, JSON bodies, headers, cookies, path parameters) into Go structs using struct tags.

 Features

-• Multiple Sources - Query, path, form, header, cookie, JSON, XML, YAML, TOML, MessagePack, Protocol Buffers
+• Multiple Sources - Query, path, form, multipart, header, cookie, JSON, XML, YAML, TOML, MessagePack, Protocol Buffers

 • Type Safe - Generic API for compile-time type safety